Rick Dees Weekly Top 40: History

 On October 25, 2012, it was announced that Dees Entertainment properties switched syndication again to the Compass Media Networks radio network.

 In early 2017, for unknown reasons, both the Weekly Top 40 Hot AC and CHR charts were removed from the rick.com website.

-The show is no longer available in the United Kingdom and Ireland, but in the 1980s and 1990s it aired on Northsound and West Sound as part of the Nova Night Network, Metro Radio and TFM, City FM, Aire FM, Pennine Radio and its successor The Pulse of West Yorkshire, Viking FM, Mercia FM, Buzz FM, KiX 96, Cool FM and also Downtown Radio, Trent FM, SGR FM and 98FM in Dublin.
+The show is no longer available in the United Kingdom and Ireland, but in the 1980s and 1990s it aired on Northsound and West Sound as part of the Nova Night Network, Metro Radio and TFM, City FM, Aire FM, Pennine Radio and its successor The Pulse of West Yorkshire, Viking FM, Hallam FM, Mercia FM, Buzz FM, Kix 96, Cool FM and also Downtown Radio, Trent FM, Power FM, Radio Broadland, SGR FM and 98FM in Dublin.

+In December 2023, Rick Dees Weekly Top 40 was once again broadcast in Ireland, on Classic Hits 80s, a temporary radio station licensed by the Irish regulator Coimisiún na Meán to broadcast on FM to the four main cities in Ireland for 30 days.
+The temporary station was run by multicity broadcaster Ireland's Classic Hits Radio.
+Rick Dees' Weekly Top 40 was broadcast each day on the new station, evoking fond memories in Ireland of the show's run on the iconic Radio Nova and Energy 103 radio stations that broadcast from Dublin in the 1980s, both owned by radio entrepreneur Chris Cary.

+Rick Dees Entertainment would also sign a deal with iHeartMedia in March 2025 enabling the company to access the Weekly Top 40 archival materials, including the immediate addition of 2 webstreams of the show on iHeartRadio, one focused on current/recurrent broadcasts and a "Classic" channel with old broadcasts from the 1980s to 2000s.
+Dees would also promote the deal personally by reuniting briefly with his former KIIS-FM cohost Ellen K during her show on KOST-FM on March 21 of that year.